firstcontributions/first-contributions/github-windows-vs-code-tutorial.md

 Congrats!
 You have just completed the standard _fork -> clone -> edit -> PR_ workflow that you'll encounter often as a contributor!

-Celebrate your contribution and share it with your friends and followers by going to [web app](https://roshanjossey.github.io/first-contributions/#social-share).
+Celebrate your contribution and share it with your friends and followers with the social media outlets on our [web app](https://roshanjossey.github.io/first-contributions/#social-share).

-You can join our slack team in case you need any help or have any questions.
+You can join our slack team if you need any help or have any questions.
 [Join slack team](https://join.slack.com/t/firstcontributors/shared_invite/enQtMzE1MTYwNzI3ODQ0LTZiMDA2OGI2NTYyNjM1MTFiNTc4YTRhZTg4OWZjMzA0ZWZmY2UxYzVkMzI1ZmVmOWI4ODdkZWQwNTM2NDVmNjY).

-Now let's get you started with contributing to other projects.
-We've compiled a list of projects with easy issues you can get started on.
-Check out [the list of projects in web app](https://roshanjossey.github.io/first-contributions/#project-list).
+Now let's get you started contributing to other projects!
+We've compiled a list of projects with easy issues that you can get started on.
+Check out [the list of projects in the web app](https://roshanjossey.github.io/first-contributions/#project-list).

 ### [Additional material](additional-material/git_workflow_scenarios/additional-material.md)